mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-10-01-marianeville-84-portrait.md

 ---
-layout: work
+layout: media
 title: "Bokeh of light colors"
-description: "PaperFaces portrait of @marianeville_84 drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @marianeville_84 drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-marianeville-84-twitter-lg.jpg
   thumb: paperfaces-marianeville-84-twitter-150.jpg